Open Bible Data Home About News OET Key

 19.9 home: Heb. to thy tent

-BB And when the man arose to depart with his concubine and his lad, his father in lawe the damosels father, sayd vnto hym: Behold nowe, the day goeth fast away, and draweth towarde euen, I pray you tary all night: Behold the sunne goeth to rest, lodge here, that thyne hearte may be mery: and to morowe get you early vpon your waye, that thou mayest get thee to thy tent.
+Bshps And when the man arose to depart with his concubine and his lad, his father in lawe the damosels father, sayd vnto hym: Behold nowe, the day goeth fast away, and draweth towarde euen, I pray you tary all night: Behold the sunne goeth to rest, lodge here, that thyne hearte may be mery: and to morowe get you early vpon your waye, that thou mayest get thee to thy tent.

-(And when the man arose to depart with his concubine and his lad, his father in law the damosels father, said unto him: Behold nowe, the day goeth/goes fast away, and draweth towarde euen, I pray you tarry/wait all night: Behold the sun goeth/goes to rest, lodge here, that thine/your hearte may be mery: and to morrow get you early upon your way, that thou/you mayest/may get thee to thy/your tent.)
+(And when the man arose to depart with his concubine and his lad, his father in law the damsels father, said unto him: Behold nowe, the day goeth/goes fast away, and draweth towarde euen, I pray you tarry/wait all night: Behold the sun goeth/goes to rest, lodge here, that thine/your hearte may be mery: and to morrow get you early upon your way, that thou/you mayest/may get thee/you to thy/your tent.)

-GNV Afterwarde when the man arose to depart with his concubine and his seruant, his father in lawe, the yong womans father said vnto him, Beholde nowe, the day draweth towarde euen: I pray you, tary all night: beholde, the sunne goeth to rest: lodge here, that thine heart may be merie, and to morowe get you earely vpon your way, and goe to thy tent.
+Gnva Afterwarde when the man arose to depart with his concubine and his seruant, his father in lawe, the yong womans father said vnto him, Beholde nowe, the day draweth towarde euen: I pray you, tary all night: beholde, the sunne goeth to rest: lodge here, that thine heart may be merie, and to morowe get you earely vpon your way, and goe to thy tent.

-CB And the man gat him vp, and wolde go with his concubyne and with his seruaunt.
+Cvdl And the man gat him vp, and wolde go with his concubyne and with his seruaunt.
 But his father in lawe the damsels father, saide vnto him agayne: Lo, the daye is spente, & it begynneth to be euen, tary all night: beholde, here is lodginge yet this daye, abyde here this night, it shal refresh thine hert: tomorow by times get you vp, and go youre waye vnto thy tent.

-(And the man gat him up, and would go with his concubyne and with his servant.
+(And the man gat him up, and would go with his concubine and with his servant.
 But his father in law the damsels father, said unto him again: Lo, the day is spente, and it begynneth to be euen, tarry/wait all night: behold, here is lodginge yet this day, abide here this night, it shall refresh thine/your hert: tomorow by times get you up, and go your(pl) way unto thy/your tent.)

-WYC And the yong man roos to go with his wijf and child; to whom the fadir of his wijf spak eft, Biholde thou, that the dai is `lowere to the goynge doun, and it neiyeth to euentid; dwelle thou at me also to dai, and lede a glad dai, and to morewe thou schalt go forth, that thou go in to thin hows.
+Wyc And the yong man roos to go with his wijf and child; to whom the fadir of his wijf spak eft, Biholde thou, that the dai is `lowere to the goynge doun, and it neiyeth to euentid; dwelle thou at me also to dai, and lede a glad dai, and to morewe thou schalt go forth, that thou go in to thin hows.

-LUT Und der Mann machte sich auf und wollte ziehen mit seinem Kebsweibe und mit seinem Knaben.
+Luth Und der Mann machte sich auf und wollte ziehen mit seinem Kebsweibe und mit seinem Knaben.
 Aber sein Schwäher, der Dirne Vater, sprach zu ihm: Siehe, der Tag läßt ab, und will Abend werden; bleib über Nacht.
 Siehe, hie ist Herberge noch diesen Tag; bleib hie über Nacht und laß dein Herz guter Dinge sein; morgen so stehet ihr früh auf und ziehet eures Weges zu deiner Hütte.

-CLV Surrexitque adolescens, ut pergeret cum uxore sua et puero.
+ClVg Surrexitque adolescens, ut pergeret cum uxore sua et puero.
 Cui rursum locutus est socer: Considera quod dies ad occasum declivior sit, et propinquat ad vesperum: mane apud me etiam hodie, et duc lætum diem, et cras proficisceris ut vadas in domum tuam.

-BRN And the man rose up to depart, he and his concubine, and his young man; but his father-in-law the father of the damsel said to him, Behold now, the day has declined toward evening; lodge here, and let thy heart rejoice; and ye shall rise early to-morrow for your journey, and thou shalt go to thy habitation.
+BrTr And the man rose up to depart, he and his concubine, and his young man; but his father-in-law the father of the damsel said to him, Behold now, the day has declined toward evening; lodge here, and let thy heart rejoice; and ye shall rise early to-morrow for your journey, and thou shalt go to thy habitation.

 BrLXX Καὶ ἀνέστη ὁ ἀνὴρ τοῦ πορευθῆναι αὐτὸς, καὶ ἡ παλλακὴ αὐτοῦ, καὶ ὁ νεανίας αὐτοῦ· καὶ εἶπεν αὐτῷ ὁ γάμβρὸς αὐτοῦ ὁ πατὴρ τῆς νεάνιδος, ἰδοὺ δὴ ἠσθένησεν ἡμέρα εἰς τὴν ἑσπέραν· αὐλίσθητι ὧδε, καὶ ἀγαθυνθήσεται ἡ καρδία σου, καὶ ὀρθριεῖτε αὔριον εἰς ὁδὸν ὑμῶν, καὶ πορεύσῃ εἰς τὸ σκήνωμά σου.